Master List of Hotlines and Resources in the Philippines

 To answer your frequently asked questions (FAQs), I published this master list of mental health resources in the Philippines.
 I will update this page regularly.
 Feel free to share this page and promote it in your MH events, but please credit me and SOS Philippines.
 Don’t just copy-paste and claim you did all the research.
 It took me years of volunteer work and research to compile all these resources.

 Please note that I AM NOT A PSYCHIATRIST, PSYCHOLOGIST, OR COUNSELOR.
 I cannot and do not give counseling sessions online.
 If you are in need of immediate medical or emotional help, please contact the hotlines mentioned on this page.
-Only a licensed psychiatrist can give you a diagnosis.
-For psychiatric emergencies, the ERs of reputable hospitals are equipped to handle psychiatric cases.
+Only a licensed psychiatrist and clinical psychologist can give you a diagnosis.
+For emergencies, the ERs of reputable hospitals are equipped to handle psychiatric cases.

 Did you know that the way you write about suicide can either prevent or trigger another suicide?
 Somewhere out there, a high-risk clinically depressed person is online and reading YOUR article.
 Safe reporting saves lives.
 Click here to learn the guidelines for reporting about mental health responsibly.